slevy85/reaction-docs/developer/tutorial/running-a-marketplace.md

 # Marketplace

+*Note: this particular doc is a WIP for our upcoming Marketplace release.
+Most of the information here is relevant to any branch of Reaction Commerce, but some of it is particular to the `marketplace` branch.
+As it's constantly evolving, it may contain errors, inaccuracies, or content that is not fully baked yet*

 View our marketplace feature roadmap and progress on our [github marketplace project](https://github.com/reactioncommerce/reaction/projects/9)

 Participate in discussion and ask marketplace specific questions on our [marketplace gitter channel](https://gitter.im/reactioncommerce/marketplace)